SoniaMarrocco/the-girls-SOEN-342/README.md

      java -cp "out:src/libs/sqlite-jdbc-3.49.1.0.jar" Main
      ```

-# To delete - Not needed anymore:
-## 1. Setting Up the SQLite JDBC Dependency
-   - The SQLite JDBC driver `.jar` file is already located in the `src/lib` directory of the project.

-   - Go  to **File > Project Structure**.
-   - In the **Modules** section, click on your project and navigate to the **Dependencies** tab.
-   - Click the `+` button, then choose **JARs or directories**.
-   - Locate and select the `sqlitejdbc-3.49.1.0.jar`  and click **OK**.
+## Beginner Database
+- The `/Database/auction_system.db` fiels provides an already populated database for you to use.
+If database does not work, delete the file, navigate to src directory, and run these two prompts:
+     ```bash
      javac -cp .:libs/sqlite-jdbc-3.49.1.0.jar Database/SQLiteDBCreator.java
+     ```
+     ```bash
      java -cp .:libs/sqlite-jdbc-3.49.1.0.jar Database.SQLiteDBCreator

-Database/auction_system.db
+     ```